Jayati-Rai/pdf-to-jsl/README.md

 4. **Use the Interface**

   Upload your Excel template and choose the destination file.
-  Click Generate to create प्रपत्र-ग automatically.
+  Click Generate to create GRANT automatically.

 🧪 Sample Code
 <pre>